neatnik/terminal.land/README.md

 ## Documentation

-All information about the game can be found in the [Guide](https://guide.terminal.land), at [guide.terminal.land].
+All information about the game can be found in the [Guide](https://guide.terminal.land), at [https://guide.terminal.land].
 Feel free to suggest additions or changes in GitHub.

 ## Help